Mechanobiology &

 Mechanobiology & Soft Materials Laboratory

-Biomedical Engineering Program
+Undergraduate Student, Biomedical Engineering Program

-B.S. in Biomedical Engineering﹣ University of Arkansas (Expected - 2027) 🇺🇸
+B.S. in Biomedical Engineering ﹣ University of Arkansas (Expected 2027) 🇺🇸

-I just recently joined the Balalab because I was fascinated with the concept of the organ on chip.
-I have been researching under Lance and Lexi to study the proper requirements needed to create a successful heart-on-chip.
-Our goal is create a chip that will be able to analyze the effects of different diseases on the contractility of the heart.
+I just joined the Balalab because I was fascinated with the concept of the organ on chip.
+I have been researching under Lexi to study the proper requirements needed to create a successful heart-on-chip.
+Our goal is to create a chip that will be able to analyze the effects of different diseases on the contractility of the heart.
 My personal goal is to apply this knowledge one day when I become a doctor, and this project specifically has grown my interest in becoming a pediatric cardiologist.
 A few other things I love besides being a member of this lab is dancing, being with my family and friends, and trying new things!

 Russell Key